 When you're young you should try as many things as possible and build up your contacts network.
 To start with, you don't know anything or anyone.
 You need to gain experience - that could be university or working - but you probably won't be ready to start a business straight away - 28 is a great age to start a business.
 What you need is gumption and the ability to bounce back."

 - Mike Southon is a mentor, speaker and columnist.
-He is the author, with Chris West, of several books including The Beermat Entrepreneur.
+He is the author, with Chris West, of several books including The Beermat Entrepreneur and This is how yoodoo it.
 He graduated with a 2:2 in chemical engineering and economics at Bradford University.